ForestAdmin/agent-nodejs/docs/under-the-hood/queries/fields-projections.md

 ## Projections

-Projections are mainly used to fetch partials records and automatically fetch linked records.
+Projections are mainly used to fetch partial records and automatically fetch linked records.

 Projections simply are an array of fields.